openstack/keystone/doc/source/architecture.rst

 Identity
 --------

-The Identity service provides auth credential validation and data about Users, Groups.
+The Identity service provides auth credential validation and data about users and groups.

 In the basic case all this data is managed by the service, allowing the service to manage all the CRUD associated with the data.

-In other cases from an authoritative backend service.
+In other cases, data is managed from an authoritative backend service.
 An example of this would be when backending on LDAP.
-See `LDAP Backend` below for more details.
+The LDAP backend utilizes the LDAP server as the source for user and group data.

 Resource
 --------

-The Resource service provides data about Projects and Domains.
+The Resource service provides data about projects and domains.

-Like the Identity service, this data may either be managed directly by the service or be pulled from another authoritative backend service, such as LDAP.
+Like the Identity service, this data may either be managed directly by the service or be pulled from a custom authoritative backend service.

 Assignment
 ----------

-The Assignment service provides data about Roles and Role assignments to the entities managed by the Identity and Resource services.
-Again, like these two services, this data may either be managed directly by the Assignment service or be pulled from another authoritative backend service, such as LDAP.
+The Assignment service provides data about roles and role assignments to the entities managed by the Identity and Resource services.
+Again, like these two services, this data may either be managed directly by the Assignment service or be pulled from a custom authoritative backend service.

 Token
 -----

-The Token service validates and manages Tokens used for authenticating requests once a user's credentials have already been verified.
+The Token service validates and manages tokens used for authenticating requests once a user's credentials have already been verified.